pmamico/ascii-camera/README.md

 - MOG2 background subtraction (OpenCV) is the default backend because it is fast and has zero extra dependencies.
 - In the curses UI, `f` toggles masking and the status bar shows the backend name plus estimated foreground coverage.
 - The optional `selfie` backend relies on MediaPipe Selfie Segmentation.
-Install it via `pip install 'matrix-cam[ml]'`.
+Install it with the `ml` extra (see Installation).
 When unavailable, the app falls back to MOG2 and shows a descriptive error.
 - The ASCII renderer replaces any background cell with a space character, preserving row length so curses padding stays stable even when backgrounds vanish.

 ## macOS Camera Permission